nagy135/subtube/README.md

 ```

 ### add
-adds new subscribed channel
+adds new subscribed channel.
+This is link of channel's videos page (we parse that page so it needs to be videos tab)

 ```
 subtube add "https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw/videos"
 ```

 ### clean
-gives you option to find and select to remove old videos, where N means **at least N days old videos**.
+gives you option to find and "mark to remove" old videos, where N means **at least N days old videos**.
 This brings sxiv selection to mark videos for deletion
 ```
 subtube clean N
 ```